MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/add-incoming-webhook.md

 ---
 title: Create an incoming webhook
 author: laujan
-description: how to add incoming webhook to Teams app
+description: describes how to add incoming webhook to Teams app and post external requests to Teams with incoming webhooks
 keywords: teams tabs outgoing webhook
 localization_priority: Normal
 ms.topic: conceptual
 ms.author: lajanuar
 ---

-# Post external requests to Teams with incoming webhooks
+# Create an incoming webhook to the Teams app

 This article provides details on adding and removing incoming webhooks in Microsoft Teams.

-## Teams incoming webhooks
+## Incoming webhooks

  Incoming webhooks are simple way for an external app to share messages in Teams.
 These webhooks are often used as tracking and notification tools.
 Incoming webhooks provide a unique URL to which you send a JSON payload with the message that you want to POST, typically in a card format.
 Cards are user interface (UI) containers that include content and actions related to a single topic and are a way to present message data in a consistent way.
 Teams uses cards within the following three capabilities: